Interfaces#

 We differentiate the

-, where the former compute metric value for a batch of data, while the latter aggregate datum metric of each batch for a entire dataset (typically an “average meter”).
+IMiniBatchMetricandIDatasetMetric, where the former compute metric value for a batch of data, while the latter aggregate datum metric of each batch for a entire dataset (typically an “average meter”).
 The dataset level metric mainly focus on correct computation and synchronization of variable batch sizes and among devices.Warning

 Typically,

-should also remain correct after arbitrary times of call, e.g. a running average dataset metric can be used in a train loop, but it is still considered non-standard behavior int3w
+TrainLooponly accepts datum metric because of changing parameters, whileEvalLooponly accepts dataset metric because it want statistics on the entire dataset, and only callIDatasetMetric.synchronize()once right before emitting eventon_eval_finished().
+Other use cases are still possible andsynchronize()should also remain correct after arbitrary times of call, e.g. a running average dataset metric can be used in a train loop, but it is still considered non-standard behavior int3wand should prefer implemented and maintained in user space using the side effects system.See also

-- __init__(minibatch_metric: IMiniBatchMetric) None #
+- __init__(minibatch_metric: IMiniBatchMetric) None#

 store

-and reset the statistics.- Parameters:
+minibatch_metricand reset the statistics.- Parameters:

 minibatch_metric (IMiniBatchMetric) – internal minibatch_metric instance to embed.